-Taking into account the uncertainty of the current global economy, the Group has purchased a total of 800,000 ounces of unallocated silver bullion during the year ended 31 December 2020, with the aggregate cost of the investment amounted to approximately RMB102.5 million.
-As at 31 December 2021, the fair value of the investment in silver bullion amounted to approximately RMB117.0 million.
-The fair value losses on investment in silver bullion amounted to approximately RMB21.2 million for the year ended 31 December 2021 (gains for the year ended 31 December 2020: RMB35.8 million).
+Taking into account the uncertainty of the current global economy, the Group purchased a total of 800,000 ounces of unallocated silver bullion through a licensed bank during the year ended 31 December 2020, with the aggregate cost of the investment amounted to approximately RMB102.5 million.
+On 22 February 2022, 3 March 2022 and 7 March 2022, the Group disposed of 200,000 ounces, 100,000 ounces and 200,000 ounces of unallocated silver bullion with gross proceeds (excluding transaction cost) of approximately RMB30,371,000, RMB15,838,000 and RMB32,842,000 respectively.
+As at 31 December 2022, the fair value of the investment in unallocated silver bullion amounted to approximately RMB50.1 million.
+The fair value gains on investment in unallocated silver bullion amounted to approximately RMB12.1 million for the year ended 31 December 2022 (losses for the year ended 31 December 2021: RMB21.2 million).
 The investment in unallocated silver bullion is considered as the diversification of the Group's asset structure.

-OUTLOOK FOR 2022
+OUTLOOK FOR 2023

-Looking forward, the global economic environment is expected to be under pressure with the ongoing pandemic.
-With the effective measures implemented by the PRC Mainland government in containing the COVID-19 pandemic and stimulating the economy, the Group is confident that the economy of the PRC Mainland can maintain a steady growth amid global uncertainty in 2022.
-Notwithstanding the solid performance in 2021, we will remain prudent in monitoring the Group's expenditures, look for new investment opportunities to cope with the existing market environment and constantly review our business strategy.
+Looking forward, as the People's Republic of China (the "PRC Mainland") has relaxed the prevention restrictions in relation to COVID-19, the economy is expected to recover gradually.
+Nonetheless, the global economy is still facing unprecedented challenges, including geopolitical risks and high inflation rate.
+The Board is confident that the economy of the PRC Mainland can maintain a steady growth amid global uncertainty in 2023.
+Notwithstanding the solid performance in 2022, we will remain prudent in monitoring the Group's expenditures, look for new investment opportunities to cope with the existing market environment and constantly review our business strategy.
 In the long run, we will continue to implement a diversified business development strategy and focus on the continuous development and expansion of our businesses.
 With the steady development of our diversified service portfolio, this serves as a new momentum for the Group's future business development.